msolo/iMavis/README.md

 As of May 2025, [Mavis is available on the App Store for iPad and iPhone](https://apps.apple.com/us/app/imavis/id6741783799).

-iMavis can use your Personal Voice if you have one, but you must first configure Apple's Personal Voice settings withing the Accessiblity section to allow third-party applications to request Personal Voice permissions.
+Mavis AAC can use your Personal Voice if you have one, but you must first configure Apple's Personal Voice settings withing the Accessiblity section to allow third-party applications to request Personal Voice permissions.

 ## iOS Public TestFlight

-iMavis has a public TestFlight version which is used to evaluate new features [install it using TestFlight](https://testflight.apple.com/join/W9rEpXmy).
+Mavis AAC has a public TestFlight version which is used to evaluate new features [install it using TestFlight](https://testflight.apple.com/join/W9rEpXmy).

 # Documentation